Gnocchi alla Sorrentina

 Top tip

-Gnocchi are the hero of this dish so it’s important to choose a good quality variety.
+- Gnocchi is the hero of this dish, so if not using homemade gnocchi, itโs important to choose good quality ready-made.
 Read the list of ingredients when determining the best gnocchi to purchase.
-You’ll be looking for ingredients that you recognize – potatoes, flour and eggs.
+Youโll look for ingredients you recognize – potatoes, flour, and eggs.

-Mix the gnocchi, tomato sauce and cheeses gently.
+- Mix the gnocchi, tomato sauce, and cheese gently.
 Good gnocchi are quite delicate and may break up with vigorous stirring.

 FAQ

 Yes, gnocchi alla Sorrentina is vegetarian!
-This recipe doesn’t contain any animal products at all.
+This recipe doesnโt contain any meat at all.

 Gnocchi are so versatile and there are many sauces that complement gnocchi.
-Each region has their favorite.
+Each region has its favorite.
 A very common way is with light butter and sage sauce.

 Serving Suggestions

-Gnocchi alla Sorrentina is quite satisfying and hearty and in Italy is served as a “primo” just like other pasta dishes.
-Meat, chicken and fish are served after and known as “secondi”.
+Gnocchi alla Sorrentina is quite satisfying and hearty and, in Italy, is served as a “primo” just like other pasta dishes.
+Meat, chicken, and fish are served after and known as the “second” course.

 You can serve this dish with a refreshing salad like my Mediterranean Cucumber Salad or this Green Bean Salad.
 Follow up with delicious Spiedini or my Butterflied Chicken with Herbs.
 Of course, everyone will love a side of Ciabatta Garlic Bread.